langchain-ai/langgraphjs-studio-starter/README.md

 While iterating on your graph, you can edit past state and rerun your app from past states to debug specific nodes.
 Local changes will be automatically applied via hot reload.
 Try adding an interrupt before the agent calls tools, updating the prompt to take on a persona, or adding additional nodes and edges!

+Follow up requests will be appended to the same thread.
+You can create an entirely new thread, clearing previous history, using the `+` button in the top right.

 LangGraph Studio also integrates with [LangSmith](https://smith.langchain.com/) for more in-depth tracing and collaboration with teammates.

 You can swap in other models if you'd like by using [the appropriate LangChain.js integration package](https://js.langchain.com/v0.2/docs/integrations/chat/) or the appropriate SDK directly.